asger-finding/anotherkrunkerclient/README.md

 </div>

 The be-all and end-all of Krunker client.
 All good features from other clients crammed into one neat, fast package.
-Built with boilerplate in mind so you may fork this project to create your own client.
+Built with boilerplate in mind so you can fork this project to create your own client.

 ---